Frikanalen/kodi-frikanalen/README.md

 Release process
 ----------------

 We are currently targeting jarvis.
+This make the add-on available on Kodi instances running version jarvis or newer.

 The following is a step-by-step procedure for releasing a new version: